 - Benefit from the experience of being helpful to others

 - Learn to constructively express your feelings and ideas to others

 - Gain encouragement by observing the successes of others

 What about confidentiality?

 The responsibility for confidentiality is shared among the group leader(s) and all group members.
 Virginia law requires that group leaders keep all client communications and information confidential.
-Every participant of each group at the Counseling Center is required to sign an agreement to adhere to these rules of confidentiality.
-In signing this agreement group members make a personal pledge that nothing occurring in the group, including names of other group members, will be shared with anyone outside of the group.
+Each group participant is required to sign a confidentiality agreement.
+Group members make a personal pledge that nothing stated in group, including names of group members, will be shared with anyone outside of the group.
 These rules are critical to the development of a safe, respectful, and trusting atmosphere which allows individuals to openly share their feelings.